Dr Matthew Walker

 I am a historian of seventeenth and eighteenth-century British architecture.
 I joined Queen Mary in 2018, having previously taught in the architecture school of the University of New Mexico, and in the art history department of Oxford University before that.
 I also held an Andrew W. Mellon Postdoctoral fellowship at Oxford.
 I have a BA from Oxford and an MA and PhD from the University of York.

 HST5200 – Architecture in London I 1600-1837

 HST5302 – Architecture in London II 1837 – the Present

 My research concerns intellectual engagement with architecture in seventeenth and eighteenth-century Britain.
 My first book, Architects and Intellectual Culture in Post-Restoration England was published by Oxford University Press in 2017.
 I am currently working on two new projects.
-The first is a book concerning the reception of ancient architecture in English writing around the turn of the eighteenth century.
-This will include a reconsideration of the intellectual foundations of Palladianism.
+The first is a book about the Mausoleum of Castle Howard in Yorkshire, designed by Nicholas Hawksmoor in the 1720s and 30s.
+It will use the building to explore questions of style in the period and, in particular, the shift in English architecture from the Baroque to Palladianism.
 The second is an edition of the complete correspondence of Sir Christopher Wren, which I am preparing in collaboration with Anthony Geraghty.
 In the past, I have published on medical architecture in London in the late seventeenth century, on architecture’s role in the early Royal Society, and on the administration of the rebuilding of London after the Great Fire.